-Quick start - server
+Quick Start - Server

-Install the Featureflow client
+1. Install the SDK

 - Java